 Who will benefit?

-Why is the threshold for a significant transaction and a significant commercial project $10,000?
+Why is the threshold for a transaction $10,000?

 What is provided?